Turning Struggles Into Stories

 This is where many creatives move too quickly.

-But this is where the weight of the story comes from.
+But this is where the emotional weight of the story comes from.

 Without that clarity, everything that follows feels disconnected.